peerlibrary/annotator/src/tasks_introduction.coffee.md

       jQuery.when(step_1(), step_2()).then => console.log "Big task done!"

-OK, now let's add a new assume we need to insert a new element to this existing group dependency!
+OK, now let's insert a new element to this existing group dependency!

 With tasks: